Be Strong Enough to Stand Alone,

 As the wife of a Fire Captain, Chris has a deep understanding of the stressors of First Responders, she

 has the knowledge and experience to counsel and treat this niche as well.
-Chris utilizes the best therapy strategy for you but uses EMDR the most.
+Chris utilizes the best therapy strategy for you.

 A long-time equestrian, Chris will be taking her love of horses into the office by attending the Equine Assisted Growth and Learning Association (EAGALA) training to offer equine therapy to clients in the future.
 Chris is a member of many affiliations and continues to learn new treatments.